 In some cases, you may be able to apply for an administrative review instead of a hearing.
 This applies if you are not a Michigan resident and you are attempting to clear your driving record of events not resulting in fatality.
-Otherwise, you will required a DAAD hearing.
+Otherwise, you will required a Office of Hearings and Administrative Oversight hearing.

 You can find the Driver’s License Hearing Request Form on the Michigan Secretary of State website, along with additional information about the license revocation appeal process.
 If you have any questions about winning an appeal, call 1-800-342-7896.